adamdjbrett/doctrineofdiscovery.org/_posts/2023-10-10-conference-schedule.md

 - Andre Bouchard and Indigenous Performance Productions
 - The University of Oklahoma's Indigenous Peoples Law Masters of Legal Studies program

+#### Annotated Bibliography
+[In the Court of the Conqueror Annotated Bibliography by george emilio sanchez ](assets/pdfs/In-the-Court-of -the-Conqueror-Annotated-Bibliography.pdf)

 ## Tenative Conference Schedule